Awards

 2006 SENCER Sub-awards

-The William E. Bennett Award For Extraordinary Contributions to Citizen Science
+The William E. Bennett Award For Extraordinary Contributions to Civically Responsible Science Education

 The William E. Bennett Award for Extraordinary Contributions to Citizen Science was established by NCSCE and named in honor of its first recipient for his lifetime contributions to citizen science.
 The first award was presented to its namesake at a ceremony on Capitol Hill on March 31, 2009.
 The William E. Bennett Award is given annually to an individual and a team whose SENCER and other related activities have made exemplary and extraordinary contributions to citizen science and whose work embodies the ideals and aims of SENCER.